25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Delphi Archaeological Museum, Greece

-This is one of the best-known and best-preserved statues of ancient Delphi, thought to have been constructed to commemorate the victory of Polyzalus of Sicily at the Pythian Games.
+It is thought to have been constructed to commemorate the victory of Polyzalus of Sicily at the Pythian Games.

-The Delphi Charioteer, a young man wearing the customary jockey’s tunic of the day, the “xystin”, was originally part of a group, and only survived because it was buried under a rock fall at Delphi, and therefore escaped being taken away and melted down for its metal, as happened frequently in those days.
+He only survived because he was buried under a rock fall at Delphi and therefore escaped being taken away and melted down for its metal as happened frequently in those days.

-The charioteer, the last remaining bronze sculpture from Delphi, almost intact, still with its glass eyes and copper detailing on the eye lashes, is linked to the sculptor Pythagoras of Samos, who lived and worked in Sicily.
+The charioteer, the last remaining bronze sculpture from Delphi, is almost intact, it still has its glass eyes and copper detailing on the eye lashes.

 9. Zeus and Ganymede